-Peak Performers is an active part of the recruiting and job seeking community and connected to many organizations and resources that may help job seekers find work.
+Peak Performers employment agency is an active part of the recruiting and job seeking community and connected to many organizations and resources that may help job seekers find work.
 Here is our curated list of Austin job seeking resources:

 General Job Seeker Services

 Workforce Solutions is the operational arm of Texas Workforce Commission in providing various job seeker services.
 Peak Performers does not provide job seeker services and will usually refer job seekers onto Workforce Solutions.

 You can turn to Workforce Solutions for services such as:

 - Free or discounted training and education opportunities

 - Childcare assistance services